penglo/Gap-Constrained-Interaction-Trajectory-Prediction-for-Highway-Cut-in-Considering-Driving-Styles/README.md

 ## Acknowledgements

+## Acknowledgements

 This project builds upon the [Motion Transformer (MTR)](https://github.com/sshaoshuai/MTR) framework.
 We sincerely thank the authors of MTR for releasing their implementation and providing a strong foundation for motion prediction research.

+We also thank the authors of the [ESP Dataset](https://github.com/Dingrui-Wang/ESP-Dataset) for making the dataset publicly available and supporting research on vehicle trajectory prediction in emergency scenarios.

-We also thank the contributors and maintainers of the open-source libraries used in this project.
+We further thank the contributors and maintainers of the open-source libraries used in this project.